 On average, in 2021, a typical company with 400 developers and 4 AppSec engineers would discover 1,050 unique secrets leaked upon scanning its repositories and commits.
 With each secret detected in 13 different places on average, the amount of work required for remediation far exceeds current AppSec teams' capabilities (1 AppSec engineer for 100 developers).

-These are the reasons why the right moment to start taking action against secrets sprawl will always be now (if not yesterday!).
+The right moment to start taking action against secrets sprawl will always be now (if not yesterday!).

-How to avoid hard-coded credentials?
+How to avoid hardcoded secrets?

 Revoking and rotating keys typically involve multiple teams.
-A developer will probably need to address a request to a Cloud Ops team, who will in turn have to halt a few workflows in the process, such as CI/CD pipelines or even production workers.
+A developer will probably need to address a request to a Cloud Ops team, who will, in turn, have to halt a few workflows in the process, such as CI/CD pipelines or even production workers.

 Time adds up quickly and in our experience average cost of remediation is often at least in the 2 man-hours ballpark.